HL7/US-Core/input/pagecontent/sdoh.md

 #### Category Codes

 The LOINC "grouping" code: [LG41762-2] "Social Determinants Of Health" is used to categorize SDOH for Assessments, Problems, and Service Requests.
-This concept enables API consumers to be able to separate out SDOH data when accessing patient information. <span class="bg-success" markdown="1">Alternatively, clients may find it more efficient to query based on a specific code or set of codes (for example, `Condition.code`) or request all of a patient's resources for a particular type and filter by code(s) to access items of interest.</span><!-- new-content -->
+This concept enables API consumers to be able to separate out SDOH data when accessing patient information. <span class="bg-success" markdown="1">Example searches are shown in each of the profile *Quick Start* sections.</span><!-- new-content -->

+ <span class="bg-warning" markdown="1">Clients need to be understand that data categorization is somewhat subjective.
+The categorization applied by the source may not align with the client's expectations.
+Clients may find it more useful to use queries based on a specific code or set of codes or to perform additional client side filtering of query results.</span><!-- new-content --></span><!-- be-warning -->

 #### Codes for Problems/HealthConcerns, Goals, Service Requests, and Procedures